mcore1976/smartmetering/README.md

 The device can be powerd from 3xAA bateries or combination of LiIon 3.7V rechargable battery and 4V Solar Cell so it can be put outdoor.

+The file "main3b.c" and "compileattinyb" are Thongspeak version.
+The code from these files will use GPRS connection to contact Thingspeak server and post you measurements from DHT22 sensor.
+How it works - details are here : https://www.teachmemicro.com/send-data-sim800-gprs-thingspeak/     and here   https://electronics-project-hub.com/send-data-to-thingspeak-arduino/
+To use "main3b.c" file you have to create Thingspeak account and get API key.
+API Key must be put into "main3b.c" code as well as APN settings for GPRS access from your SIM card

 You can see how this device works here : https://youtu.be/N060LW39fkQ

 ---------------------------------